zephyr-data-specs/GMNS/Small_Network_Examples/Lima/DTALite/readme.md

 - Distance in miles, not feet
 - Removed VDF_fftt column in links
 - In nodes, made zone match node number for centroids
+- In links, changed `link_type` to 99 for centroid connectors.

 ## Steps
 1. Clone DTALite from its [GitHub repo](https://github.com/asu-trans-ai-lab/DTALite).